The Bayesian Learning Rule: Probabilistic Inference Algorithms from the Bayesian Learning Rule

 where $q_*(\vx)$ is the optimal distribution with natural and expectation parameters as $\vnatparam_*$ and $\vmeanparam_*$.
 This update has three important features. \begin{enumerate} \item The optimal $q_*(\vx)$ has the same structure as $p(\vx)$ and each term in $q_*(\vx)$ yields an approximation to those in $p(\vx)$,

-for some constant $c_i>0$.
+for some constant $c_i$.
 The quantity $\tvlambda_i(\cdot)$ can be interpreted as the natural parameter of the local approximation.
 Such local parameters are often referred to as the site parameters in expectation propagation (EP) where their computations are often rather involved.
 In our formulation they are simply the natural gradients of the expected log joint density.
 See \citet[Sec.~3.4 and 3.5]{chang2020fast} for an example comparing the two.
+The above local approximations are inherently superior to the local-variational bounds, for example, quadratic bounds used in logistic regression \citep{Jaakkola96b, Khan10, khan2012stick, emtThesis}, and also to the augmentation strategies \citep{girolami2006variational, pmlr-v39-klami14}.
+Gaussian posteriors give rise to quadratic surrogates to the loss function.
+These can be seen as alternatives to those obtained using Taylor's expansion.
+The advantage of our surrogates is that they are not tight locally, rather globally \citet{Opper:09}.

 \item The update in \cref{eq:blr_dist} yields both the local $\tvlambda_i(\cdot)$ and global $\vnatparam$ parameters simultaneously, which is unlike the message-passing strategies that only compute the local messages.
-In fact, \cref{eq:blr_dist} can also be reformulated entirely in terms of local parameters (denoted by $\tvlambda_{i,t+1}$ below),
+In fact, \cref{eq:blr_dist} can also be reformulated entirely in terms of local parameters (denoted by $\tvlambda_{i}^{(t+1)}$ below with a slight abuse of notation),

 This formulation was discussed by \citet{khan2017conjugate} who show this to be a generalization of the non-conjugate variational message passing algorithm \citep{knowles2011non}.
 The form is suitable for a distributed implementation using a message-passing framework.
-It is important to note that the local approximations are optimal and therefore inherently superior to the local-variational bounds, for example, quadratic bounds used in logistic regression \citep{Jaakkola96b, Khan10, khan2012stick, emtThesis}, and also to the augmentation strategies \citep{girolami2006variational, pmlr-v39-klami14}.